Bank Buildings Fire Information

 Business Support Programme

-As part of Belfast’s wider City Recovery Programme, a Business Support Programme was established by Belfast City Council on Friday 5 October, following a decision by the Strategic Policy and Resources Committee.
+As part of Belfast’s wider City Recovery Investment Programme, a Business Support Programme was established by us on Friday 5 October 2018, following a decision by the Strategic Policy and Resources Committee.

-The £500,000 fund was made available to us by Primark, to support local businesses affected by the fire at Bank Buildings.
+The initial £500,000 fund was made available to us by Primark to support local businesses affected by the fire.
+95 businesses have accessed this funding through the programme.

 City centre access routes and loading areas